Free Shipping On All Orders

 One great way to save money and add a personal touch to your dorm room is through DIY projects.
 For example, you can create your own wall art using inexpensive materials like wall decals or hang a painted pegboard to keep your desk organized.
 There’s no need to spend a fortune on expensive artwork when you can create your own decor to match your personality and style.
 Try repurposing items from home or thrift stores to give a unique and budget-friendly vibe to your space.

 Another DIY idea is to rearrange your existing furniture to maximize floor space and natural light.
-This can be easily done by moving dressers and wardrobes against the walls as suggested by HGTV.
+This can be easily done by moving dressers and wardrobes against the walls.

 When shopping for dorm decor, compare prices and look for sales or deals.
 Some stores might have special offers for students, so be sure to take advantage of those.
 Also, consider checking out thrift stores where you can find unique pieces at a lower price.
 A creative way to save money on bedding, pillows, and blankets is by mixing and matching different items, or even borrowing from friends or family members.